algorithm

 The play interface integrates GIS systems such as Google Earth and Wikimapia.
 The graphical upload interface is loaded when the player is identified with the local pit stop implant reader.
 Each player manually sets graphical markers, Wunderbäumchens.
 Equipped with another Wunderbäumchen, the device-art styled RFID reader, he/she uploads a set of ID numbers of objects tagged and names of objects de-tagged.
 Names are developed out of the ciphers by Cabala rules!
 If the RFID info of an object is deleted, it gets a name instead.
 The more players upload, the more the game interface commixes the individual tagging squiggles to generate a collective image of the Internet of things, now appearing as a collective naming-ground.

-All real objects of the world that are marked with tags can be found via these kinds of Google/earth/maps.
-A map of this kind, revealed through play, should not give the impression of a neutral image of reality.
-From a ludic point of view it needs a HUD style, at least a game-like integrated graphical Heads-Up Display.
 The look of the map as game score and display, for uploading subjective play data, forms the uncensored on-line map of “the Internet of things”!
 The commixed stencil-style satellite game map unmasks the satellite truth.
 It shows the outdated images of GIS systems, unveils the rules of play of systems such as Wikimapia and Google Earth, the intentionally chosen constructions of certain geographical data companies.
 The images given to the public are more of a political decision, a purposeful set of rules – but not a game in the sense of a wilfully taken constraint.
 Nevertheless, a game interface appears as the adequate choice for these new maps of the world.

 A Plymouth Speedcar for the Plymouth Play!